How to Make Powdered Sugar

 Granulated sugar

-I suggest using this for because granulated sugar is always available in grocery stores.
+I suggest using this because granulated sugar is always available in grocery stores.
 You might even have it in your kitchen right now.
+Even other sugar like brown sugar can also give you similar results.

 Directions

-Add this to your homemade condiments list because you’ll surely do it more often.
+Add this to the condiments you can make at home because you’ll surely do it more often.

 1. Put the granulated sugar into a blender or food processor.